PeteDaGuru/docker-foo/README.md

 Some useful Docker scripts and tips, perhaps growing into a framework eventually.

- * dev-start.sh : A script to that takes an image with sshd installed, and configures ssh with the user's  current key so ssh -X works
+ * dev-start.sh : A script to that takes an image with sshd installed, and configures ssh with the user's  current key so ssh -X works.
+No systemd / init needs to be run in the container.
+  Note that it has a few tricks for my Fedora 20 dev image (like allowing the  container to access host MongoDB)